 Symbolism of Para Adumah

-Some suggest that this ceremony makes the point that the priests, though considered elevated in their dedication to the Temple service, can become tameh like the rest of us when they come into contact with death.
+Some suggest that this ceremony makes the point that the priests, though considered elevated in their dedication to the Temple service, can become tameh like the rest of us when they encounter death.

 Some speculate that the priests’ becoming tameh was a mechanism to protect them from feelings of grandiosity and superiority.

-R. Joseph Bechor Shor (cited by Nechama Leibowitz) thinks the goal is avoidance of death worship by discouraging association and consulting with the dead.
+R. Joseph Bechor Shor (12th century; cited by Nechama Leibowitz) thinks the goal is avoidance of death worship by discouraging association and consulting with the dead.
 People needed to be discouraged from using human skin for coverings and human bones for articles.

 Some focus on the combination of the majestic cedar wood with the lowly hyssop as representing opposite human personalities and how these extremities may be associated with death (of spirit)

-Philo of Alexandria sees the mixture of water and ashes as a reminder to Man of the elements that form him.
+Philo of Alexandria sees the mixture of water and ashes as a reminder to Man of the elements from which he is formed.
 Knowing oneself is the most profound form of purification.

 The Parah Adumah had to be completely red, without blemish and without having borne a yoke.